imanabu/gremlin-air-routes-api/README.md

 * [gdotv](https://gdotv.com) is an excellent Graph IDE I use to explore and maintain my Graphs.

+## Disclaimers - Not a Real Travel Guide Program!

+Please do not use the data or results to plan your next trip to Rome, Taj Mahar, or <a place of your choice.> with this project.
+Do not provide such guidance resources on public internet based on this project.
+The airline industry can changes routes, cancels flights aggainst your wishes and change pricing and boarding priorities by the minute.

 ## Who Wrote This and How to Contact the Author?

 My details are provided in my github profile.